apache/arrow-experiments/http/get_multipart/python/server/README.md

   under the License.
 -->

-# HTTP GET Arrow Data in multipart/mixed: Python Client Example
+# HTTP GET Arrow Data in multipart/mixed: Python Server Example

 This directory contains an example of a Python HTTP server that sends a `multipart/mixed` response to clients.
 The server: